iotile/poduino/examples/blink-tutorial/README.md

 If you don't have it yet, make sure you are using the [latest Arduino IDE](https://www.arduino.cc/en/Main/Software).

+**Important**: If you are on Linux, be sure to have followed the [Arduino installation tutorial](https://www.arduino.cc/en/Guide/Linux#toc6) to allow non-root access to the serial port (else you will have errors while uploading your sketch).

 Now we illustrate the PODuino version of the Blink example:

 ### HW Setup